 With that being said, I want you to consider that the problem with these sucker-punches may NOT be that the punches were thrown or that the punches connected with the unsuspecting victim.
 All is fair in love and war, right?
 I want you to consider the idea that the REAL PROBLEM is that NOBODY did anything about it either before or after the actual strike.
 In each video, it is clear that the aggressor is sneaking up on the victim.
-In each video, nobody attempts to stop the strike and nobody so much as warns the potential victim that someone is sneaking up on them.
+In each video, nobody attempts to stop the strike and nobody so much as warns the potential victim that someone is sneaking upon them.
 THAT’s the problem.
 Where is the support?

 I would also like you to consider the idea that even after the strike, nobody is stepping in to do anything about the incident.
 There is no defense or protection of the victim; no retaliation for the strike; no arrest and so on.
 There is seemingly zero response short of bewilderment – which isn’t much of a response.
 That sends a powerful message; just not one you should be sending.

-I want you to understand that the reason these “cowards” feel bold enough to ambush and then simply walk away is because they do not fear the repercussion of those nearby.
+I want you to understand that the reason these “cowards” feel bold enough to ambush and then simply walk away is that they do not fear the repercussion of those nearby.
 I want you to understand that the responsibility to look out for fellow patriots falls on your shoulders if you are planning on being involved at all.
 I can’t imagine a scenario where this shouldn’t be the case.